Introduction

 Monday.com

-Monday.com is a versatile work operating system that offers customisable workflows for various project types.
-It’s known for its colorful, intuitive interface.
+Monday.com is a customisable work operating system that offers flexible workflows for any type of project.
+It is known for its bright, colorful, and easy-to-use interface.

 Key features